*Only current full-time UT faculty and staff may reserve rooms through our office.*

 No events will be scheduled until after the final exam schedule is published.
 The only approved events scheduled in GPCs on university final exam days are:

-- SSD Exam Accommodations: Scheduled on a first-come, first-serve basis.
-Large GPCs will not be scheduled for SSD exams.
+- Disability and Access: Scheduled on a first-come, first-serve basis.
+Large GPCs will not be scheduled for Disability and Access (D&A) exams.

-- Dissertation Defenses: Scheduled within an approved three-hour final exam period
+- Dissertation and Thesis Defenses: Scheduled within an approved final exam period.

 - Make-up Exams: Unpublished make-up exams can be scheduled in a small GPCs for students with conflicts, on a first-come first-serve basis.